aws/aws-sdk-js-v3/clients/client-bedrock/README.md

 AWS SDK for JavaScript Bedrock Client for Node.js, Browser and React Native.

-<p>Describes the API operations for creating and managing Amazon Bedrock models.</p>
+<p>Describes the API operations for creating, managing, fine-turning, and evaluating Amazon Bedrock models.</p>

 ## Installing